-I’ve had quite a few requests for a homemade foundation.
-After giving you homemade mascara, homemade blush, bronzer, and lip balm I really wanted to give you a good foundation.
+Homemade foundation: Let’s do this!
+I’ve had quite a few requests for a homemade foundation powder.
+After giving you homemade mascara, homemade blush, bronzer, and lip balm I really wanted to give you a good homemade foundation powder.
 Of course foundation is tricky.
 For one, it covers the whole face.
 It needs to go on well, stay put, match skin tones, and not clog your pores.

 A hefty task, indeed.